Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Methods

 The elevated temperature for $T_e$-CMD should be chosen with care.
 It must be high enough to avoid the curvature problem, but not so high that it breaks the approximation in Eq.~\eqref{eq:kubo-w-hight}.
 In Ref.~\citenum{Musil2022}, it was proposed to determine $T_e$ by performing PIMD simulations at a range of temperatures and selecting the lowest temperature at which the mode of the radial distribution of centroid positions aligns with the mode of the exact (physical) quantum radial distribution along that coordinate.

 Here we present an alternative procedure, that does not require running PIMD simulations.
 As discussed by Trenins and Althorpe in Ref.~\citenum{TreninsJCP2018}, for vibrational modes coupled to curvilinear motion, there is a temperature below which artificial instantons are likely to emerge for centroid-constrained ring-polymer configurations sampled by CMD.
 In order to determine this temperature, the authors of Ref.~\citenum{TreninsJCP2018} have conveniently defined a crossover radius $\rcross$.
-If the centroid position along a given radial coordinate lies below $\rcross$, artificial instantons form, and both the shape and position of the vibrational peak are dramatically altered.
-There is a simple and general expression for $\rcross$, found by assuming a single decoupled vibrational coordinate and minimizing the ring-polymer energy subject to the centroid constraint.
+If \corr{the length of a centroid bond vector, $r = \abs*{\nmv{q}[0]}$, lies below $\rcross$, that bond forms artificial instantons, and both the shape and position of the corresponding} vibrational peak are dramatically altered.
+There is a simple and general expression for the $\rcross$ of a single vibrational coordinate \corr{coupled to free rotation, obtained by} minimizing the ring-polymer energy subject to the centroid constraint.
 This expression reads

-where $\mu$ is the (reduced) mass of the vibrational motion, $V$ is the radial part of the potential along that coordinate and $r_{eq}$ is the equilibrium position.
+where $\mu$ is the (reduced) mass of the vibrational motion, $V$ is the radial part of the potential along that coordinate and $\corr{r_{\text{eq}}}$ is the equilibrium position.

 For our purposes, it is convenient to define three temperature regimes, according to how much of the centroid thermal distribution extends beyond $\rcross$.
-The high-temperature regime ($T > T_{\text{high}}$) corresponds to a distribution with a negligible weight beyond $\rcross$, as in the top panel of Fig.~3 in Ref.~\citenum{TreninsJCP2018}, which we reproduce in the SI Fig.~S3.
+The high-temperature regime ($T > T_{\text{high}}$) corresponds to a distribution with a negligible weight beyond $\rcross$, as in the top panel of Fig.~3 in Ref.~\citenum{TreninsJCP2018}, which we reproduce in \corr{Fig.~S3 of the SI}.
 Here, the curvature problem is negligible and the elevated-temperature \emph{ansatz} is dropped, so that the ``elevated'' and the physical temperatures can be kept equal, $T_e = T_{\text{phys}}$.

 In the low-temperature regime ($T < T_{\text{low}}$), $\rcross$ substantially overlaps with the centroid distribution, as in the bottom panel of Fig.~S3.
 This is linked to line shape deformation in standard PA-CMD and a growing deviation between the distribution modes for centroid and \emph{quasi}centroid coordinates (the compact curvilinear coordinates introduced in Ref.~\citenum{Trenins2019} -- also see Sec.~\ref{sec:Introduction}).
 In this regime, the curvature problem affects the centroid PMF even around equilibrium and should not be used for vibrational dynamics simulations.
 We, therefore, impose a lower bound on the elevated temperature, $T_e \geq T_{\text{low}}$.